Jesterhearts/hop-hash/README.md

 The benchmarks use randomized data, which I feel better represents real-world usage than sequential data.
 With this randomized data, the two crates benchmark very closely, with `hop-hash` outperforming `hashbrown` in some scenarios and vice versa.
-However, if you have a use case of sequential data, where you are reading the same set of keys in the same order multiple times, `hashbrown` will far outperform `hop-hash`.
-The same is true if you have small or medium-small tables (<16-32k elements), and you can pre-allocate the table to the correct size.
+However, if you are doing only lookups on a pre-populated table, `hashbrown` will outperform `hop-hash`, especially if you can pre-allocate the table to the correct size.
+The same is true if you have small or medium-small tables (<16k elements).

 ## License